The Unhealthiest Pizzas in America

 Papa John's Pepperoni, Sausage, and Six Cheese Pizza

 The name of this pizza pie is a dead giveaway of what's on this large slice of pizza.
 Pepperoni, sausage, and—as the Papa John's website states—a generous six-cheese blend.
-That extra cheese is likely what contributes to the slightly higher total fat and saturated fat contents than what's in a slice of Domino's ExtravaganZZa, which comprises an equal amount of calories.
+That extra cheese is likely what contributes to the slightly higher total fat and saturated fat contents here.

 Little Caesars' DEEP!DEEP!
 Ultimate Supreme Pizza